If you’re looking for directions to Sand Run Falls near the PA Grand Canyon, you’re in the right place!

 One more waterfall that deserves your attention while in the area is Rattlesnake Run Falls.

 Rattlesnake Run Falls can be easily accessed by crossing Babb Creek just above Babb Creek Falls and hiking upstream on Rattlesnake Run for 100 yards (refer to the map shown earlier if you’re not clear on this).

 The GPS coordinates for Rattlesnake Run Falls are 41.66351, -77.19637.

 The return hike to the parking area on Landrus Road is a simple matter of following the Mid State Trail back towards and then across the top of Sand Run Falls.

 200 yards past Sand Run Falls, you’ll continue straight on the unmarked trail back to Landrus Road, rather than following the Mid State Trail as it veers left towards Arnot Road.

 The entire loop hike to and from Sand Run Falls via the trail from Landrus Road is approximately 1.5 miles, considerably shorter than the 6-7 mile loop hike more commonly suggested and written about.

 When you add in the 3 nearby waterfalls, that makes this particular hike to Sand Run Falls one of the best bang-for-your-buck waterfall hikes in Tioga County!

 Nickle Run Falls is located 3 miles south of Sand Run Falls, along a spur of the Mid State Trail.

-Also sure to check out my list of 30 Must-See Waterfalls in Tioga County!
+Also, sure to check out my guide to 37 Must-See Waterfalls in Tioga County!